 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

 For additional information on hepatitis C virus (HCV) and HIV, see Hepatitis C Virus in the Pediatric Opportunistic Infections Guidelines, HIV/Hepatitis C Coinfection in the Adult and Adolescent Antiretroviral Guidelines and Hepatitis C Virus Infection in the Adult and Adolescent Opportunistic Infections Guidelines.
-The American Association for the Study of Liver Diseases, the Infectious Diseases Society of America, and International Antiviral Society-USA recently updated their HCV treatment guidelines to add newly approved interferon-free direct-acting antiviral regimens and to provide more information about treating patients with HIV/HCV coinfection and decompensated liver disease.
-The guidelines are available online at HCVguidelines.org.
-The management of HIV/HCV coinfection in pregnancy is complex and consultation with an expert in HIV and HCV infection is strongly recommended, particularly if treatment of HCV infection during pregnancy is being considered.
+The American Association for the Study of Liver Diseases, the Infectious Diseases Society of America, and International Antiviral Society-USA maintains updated information about treating patients with HIV/HCV coinfection.
+The guidelines are available online at HCVguidelines.org .
+The management of HIV/HCV coinfection in pregnancy is complex and none of the approved HCV oral medications/ direct-acting antivirals (DAAs) have yet been fully evaluated in pregnant women; thus, consultation with an expert in HIV and HCV infection is strongly recommended, particularly if treatment of HCV infection during pregnancy is being considered.

 Screening and Vaccination

-All HIV-infected women should be screened for hepatitis B virus (HBV) and HCV at entry into general HIV care unless they are known to be previously infected.
-HIV-infected women should be rescreened for HBV and HCV during each pregnancy, unless they are known to be infected by one or both of these viruses.
-HCV coinfection is not uncommon in HIV-infected women, particularly those infected via parenteral use of drugs; among HIV-infected pregnant women in a European cohort, the observed HCV seroprevalence rate was 12%.1 The male partners of all HIV/HCV-coinfected patients should be referred for both HIV and hepatitis counseling and testing to prevent horizontal transmission of HIV as well as HCV from women to their male partners.
-All HIV-uninfected partners of HIV/HCV-coinfected women should be counseled about the potential benefits and risks of starting oral pre-exposure prophylaxis to prevent HIV acquisition.
+All pregnant women living with HIV should be screened for HCV at entry into general HIV care and during each pregnancy for hepatitis B virus (HBV) unless they are known to have HIV/HBV coinfection, and for hepatitis C virus (HCV) infection unless they are known to have HIV/HCV coinfection.
+Among women with HIV, the observed HCV seroprevalence rate was 12% in a European cohort of pregnant women with HIV1 and 3.8% among women with HIV in New York State.2 Although data about secular trends in HCV risk among women living with HIV are limited in the U.S., the prevalence of HCV among women of childbearing age in the general population has increased substantially in recent years.3,4 The male partners of all patients with HIV/HCV coinfection should be referred for both HIV and hepatitis counseling and testing to prevent horizontal transmission of HIV as well as HCV from women to their male partners.
+All partners who do not have HIV infection should be counseled about the potential benefits and risks of starting oral pre-exposure prophylaxis to prevent HIV acquisition (see Preconception Counseling).

-Current HCV treatment guidelines recommend therapy for all HCV-infected patients with estimated life expectancies >12 months.
-However, the management of HIV/HCV coinfection in pregnancy is complex because none of the approved HCV oral medications have been evaluated in pregnant women, and the use of ribavirin is contraindicated in pregnancy.
-If considering treatment of HCV in an HIV-coinfected pregnant woman, consultation with an expert in HIV and HCV is strongly recommended.
-In addition, the risks of perinatal HCV transmission are much lower than of perinatal HIV transmission, and many infected children will clear HCV infection spontaneously, making the balance of risks and benefits for treating HCV in pregnancy different from treating HIV.
+Newly available DAAs have dramatically improved HCV therapy; it is now possible to cure HCV infection in most patients.
+Current HCV treatment guidelines recommend therapy for nearly all patients with HCV infection.
+The management of HIV/HCV coinfection in pregnancy is complex, however.
+Although one study is now evaluating HCV treatment in pregnancy,5 none of the approved DAAs have been fully evaluated in pregnant women; the use of ribavirin, although rarely required with DAAs, is also contraindicated in pregnancy.6 If considering initiation or continuation of treatment of HCV in a pregnant woman with HIV/HCV coinfection, consultation with an expert in HIV and HCV is strongly recommended.
+In addition, the risks of perinatal HCV transmission are much lower than those of perinatal HIV transmission, and many children will clear HCV infection spontaneously,7 making the balance of risks and benefits for treating HCV in pregnancy different from that for treating HIV.

 The primary reasons for HCV testing during pregnancy, therefore, are:

-Screening for chronic HCV infection using a sensitive immunoassay for HCV antibody is recommended for all HIV-infected individuals, including pregnant women.
-False-negative anti-HCV immunoassay results can occur in HIV-infected individuals, but it is uncommon with the more sensitive immunoassays.
+Screening for chronic HCV infection using a sensitive immunoassay for HCV antibody is recommended for all individuals living with HIV, including pregnant women.
+False-negative anti-HCV immunoassay results can occur in individuals with HIV, but it is uncommon with the more sensitive immunoassays.
 If HCV infection is suspected despite a negative HCV antibody screen, a quantitative HCV RNA assay can be performed.
 Individuals who have a positive HCV antibody test should undergo confirmatory testing for plasma HCV RNA using a commercially available quantitative diagnostic assay.
-Testing for HCV RNA also should be performed during pregnancy on individuals whose serologic test results are indeterminate or negative but in whom HCV infection is suspected because of elevated aminotransaminase levels or risk factors such as a history of injection drug use.3
+Testing for HCV RNA also should be performed during pregnancy on individuals whose serologic test results are indeterminate or negative but in whom HCV infection is suspected because of elevated aminotransaminase levels or risk factors such as a history of injection drug use.11

 Impact of Hepatitis C Virus on HIV Management

-Few data exist on the optimal management of HIV-infected pregnant women with HCV coinfection.
-Recommendations for ARV drug use during pregnancy for treatment of HIV and prevention of perinatal transmission are the same for women who have HIV/HCV coinfection as for those infected only with HIV (see HIV/Hepatitis C Coinfection in the Adult and Adolescent Antiretroviral Guidelines).
+Few data exist on the optimal management of pregnant women with HIV/HCV coinfection.
+Recommendations for ARV drug use during pregnancy for treatment of HIV and prevention of perinatal transmission are the same for women who have HIV/HCV coinfection as for those with HIV monoinfection (see HIV/Hepatitis C Coinfection in the Adult and Adolescent Antiretroviral Guidelines).

 Hepatitis C Virus-Specific Therapy in Pregnancy

-All currently available oral anti-HCV treatments lack sufficient safety data to be recommended during pregnancy.
-Until recently, most anti-HCV therapy included both interferon and ribavirin.
-Interferons are not recommended for use in pregnancy because they are abortifacient at high doses in monkeys and have direct antigrowth and antiproliferative effects.6 Ribavirin is contraindicated (Food and Drug Administration Pregnancy Category X) because of teratogenicity at low doses in multiple animal species.
+All currently available DAAs lack sufficient safety data to be recommended during pregnancy.
+In the past, most anti-HCV therapy included both interferon and ribavirin.
+Interferons are not recommended for use in pregnancy because they are abortifacient at high doses in monkeys and have direct antigrowth and antiproliferative effects.27 Some DAA regimens are approved for use with ribavirin in specific non-pregnant populations, due to suboptimal treatment response with DAAs alone.
+Combination regimens of DAAs plus ribavirin are contraindicated in pregnant women due to teratogenic and embryocidal effects observed in all animal species exposed to ribavirin.
 Ribavirin-associated defects in animals include limb abnormalities, craniofacial defects, anencephaly, and anophthalmia.
-Concerns have been raised about potential mutagenic effects of ribavirin in the offspring of men taking ribavirin before conception because of possible accumulation of ribavirin in spermatozoa.
-However, in a small number of inadvertent pregnancies occurring in partners of men receiving ribavirin therapy, no adverse outcomes were reported.7 Pregnancies that occur in women taking ribavirin should be reported to the Ribavirin Pregnancy Registry (800-593-2214 or http://www.ribavirinpregnancyregistry.com).
+Concerns have also been raised about potential mutagenic effects of ribavirin in the offspring of men taking ribavirin before conception because of possible accumulation of ribavirin in spermatozoa.
+However, in a small number of inadvertent pregnancies occurring in partners of men receiving ribavirin therapy, no adverse outcomes were reported.28 Pregnancies that occur in women taking ribavirin should be reported to the Ribavirin Pregnancy Registry (800-593-2214 or http://www.ribavirinpregnancyregistry.com).

 Mode of Delivery